-What we usually call reality is only a for us visible and tangible part of reality, not the whole and true reality.
-If by reality we mean only the way things appear to us, we should conclude that in a world where the appearance of things change so rapidly, reality has no longer a lasting consistency; which is unfortunately so often the case today.
+If by reality we should mean only the way things appear to us, we would have to conclude that in today’s world, where the appearance of things change so rapidly, reality has no lasting consistency which is, indeed, a recurrent impression today.

 “Everything we see fades away.
 Nature is always the same but nothing remains of it, of what it appears.
 Our art must give the thrill of its duration, must make us taste it eternal.”
 (Paul Cézanne)